 In an episode of Vic TOR Ious, some Hollywood guys setup a "Jersey Shore" type show with the Hollywood Arts Kids.
 When they edit two different conversations that Tori and Beck have with others to make it appear that they are having an affair, Jade isn't too happy.
 The producers freely admit the deception saying they're doing it for ratings.

-From the talk show Ellen.
-The episode aired on September 12th, 2012 had Ellen DeGeneres quote mining both President Obama and Presidential Candidate Romney to make nice political ads against the other.
+On the September 12, 2012, installment of her self-titled talk show, Ellen DeGeneres quote-mined both President Obama and his opponent, Mitt Romney, to make nice political ads against the other.
 Seen here.
 So President Obama ended up saying, among other things, "Governor Romney ... drove my grandma to work."
 And Candidate Romney said, among other things, "President Obama ... won World War II."

 Tim Minchin does this to himself in the song "Context".
 At first it is a song about how he hates various demographic groups, but when sung in full it is about how he hates people who do bad things, regardless of race:

-I don't like Jews who make and distribute kiddy porn
+I don't like Jews who make and distribute kiddie porn

 Neither should you, they're ethically and spiritually poor, that's a fact